 Every parent wants to make sure that their baby is taken care of right from the time of conception.
 Having a preterm baby comes with its own set of challenges; however, not being able to feed the baby can physically and emotionally draining.
 Being able to bottle feed their preemie in the NICU is a moment of pure joy for all parents, especially after having seen their baby being fed through tubes.
 Bottle feeding premature babies, however, is not as simple as bottle feeding a term infant and can be very tricky.
 Nurses are always around to assist, but here are a few tips you should know on bottle feeding your preemie.

-When Can You Start Bottle Feeding Your Preemie?
+When Can You Start Bottle-Feeding Your Preemie?

-Normally, premature babies can bottle feed around 32 to 36 weeks of gestational age.
+Usually, premature babies can bottle feed around 32 to 36 weeks of gestational age.
 The decision to bottle feed, however, is made by your team based on how well your baby is doing.

-How to Bottle Feed A Premature Baby?
+How to Bottle Feed a Premature Baby

 Premature babies are often sleepy and not cooperative when you need to feed them; they may also not be strong enough to drink all the milk they need to support their growth.
 These factors make it hard to feed them initially.
-Keep these tips in mind before you bottle feeds your infant:
+Keep these tips in mind before you bottle-feed your infant:

 - Offer chin and cheek support using your dominant hand while you feed your baby.
 The index finger and thumb go on the baby’s cheeks to give a forward and inward support.
 Your middle finger supports the baby’s chin to help improve sucking on the bottle nipple.